 he Society of Orpheus and Bacchus is the second-longest-running collegiate a cappella group in the nation.
 We have an enormous repertoire spanning more than seven decades that includes Yale traditionals, jazz, blues, rock and roll, and original compositions.
 We also pride ourselves on injecting a healthy dose of comedy into our performances to make each concert engaging and unique.
-We have brought our unique blend of showmanship all around the nation and the globe: from the White House to the NBA Miami Heat team, from the Hong Kong Jockey Club to the shores of Aruba as well as to numerous schools, country clubs, and churches.
-Our blend of musical excellence, spontaneity, and laughter has kept audiences around the world entertained for over 70 years and promises to continue to do so for decades to come.
+We have brought our blend of showmanship all around the nation and the globe: from the White House to the NBA Miami Heat team, from the Hong Kong Jockey Club to the shores of Aruba as well as to numerous schools, country clubs, and churches.
+Our blend of musical excellence, spontaneity, and laughter has kept audiences around the world entertained for 79 years and promises to continue to do so for decades to come.

 The Society of Orpheus and Bacchus is a non-profit organization—we rely entirely on the proceeds from events and your generous donations to spread our love for music and humor around the world.
 If you would like to make a donation at this time, please click here.

 Our concerts usually run between 30 and 60 minutes, according to the preferences of our host.
 Typically, we intersperse our musical selections with short comedy segments, resulting in virtuosic, light-hearted performances that captivate a wide variety of audiences.
 Each concert is specially tailored to the crowd and setting, allowing us to sing comfortably in a variety of venues.
 Whether we are roving around a lobby in suits and ties or serenading a dinner party in full tuxedos, our hosts can choose the type of performance that best suits their event.